This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a bowl, combine the flour, sugar, baking soda, salt, and nutmeg.
+- In a large bowl, mix together the flour, sugar, baking soda, salt, and nutmeg.

-- Add in the egg, vanilla, and crushed pineapple and stir well to combine.
+- Add the egg, vanilla, and crushed pineapple (with juice) and stir until well combined.

-- Bake for 25-30 minutes or until toothpick inserted in the center comes out clean.
+- Bake for 25–30 minutes, or until a toothpick inserted in the center comes out clean.

-- In a small bowl, mix together the cream cheese and the butter.
-Slowly add the powdered sugar and mix until smooth.
-Spread over cooled cake and sprinkle with chopped peanuts.
+- In a small bowl, mix softened cream cheese and butter.
+Gradually add powdered sugar and beat until smooth.

 Notes